golishivaprasadreddy/prep/set2.md

 * **Bayesian →** More flexible, accounts for uncertainty, suitable when prior knowledge or uncertainty quantification is critical.

 ---
+2.  **Break down the steps of SGD and analyze why it is preferred for training deep neural networks compared to batch gradient descent.**

+Stochastic Gradient Descent (SGD)

+Steps of SGD

+1. Initialize parameters

+Randomly set weights  and biases .

+2. Shuffle dataset

+To avoid bias in the order of data.

+3. Iterate over training data (epoch = one pass through dataset):

+Pick one sample (or a small mini-batch) .

+Forward pass: compute model’s prediction .

+Compute loss:

+L(\theta; x_i, y_i)

+Parameter update:

+\theta = \theta - \eta \cdot \nabla_\theta L(\theta; x_i, y_i)

+4. Repeat for all samples → one epoch.

+5. Continue for many epochs until convergence or early stopping.

+---

+Why SGD is Preferred Over Batch Gradient Descent (BGD)

+Batch Gradient Descent (BGD) Recap

+Computes gradient using the entire dataset before each update.

+One update = after processing all  samples.

+Stable, but very slow and memory-heavy for large datasets.

+---

+Advantages of SGD in Deep Learning

+1. Efficiency for Large Datasets

+BGD requires scanning the whole dataset before updating → impractical for millions of samples.

+SGD updates after each sample/mini-batch, so training starts learning immediately.

+2. Lower Memory Usage

+No need to load the full dataset into memory; can work with streaming data.

+3. Faster Convergence

+Frequent updates mean parameters adjust continuously, often leading to quicker convergence.

+4. Escaping Local Minima & Saddle Points

+BGD follows a smooth path and can get stuck.

+SGD’s noisy updates help “jump out” of bad local minima and saddle points in non-convex loss landscapes (common in deep nets).

+5. Better Generalization

+The noise in updates acts like a regularizer, preventing overfitting.

+Models trained with SGD often generalize better on unseen data.

+---

+Summary

+BGD: Stable but slow and impractical for big data.

+SGD: Noisy but efficient, scalable, memory-friendly, and leads to better generalization.

+That’s why SGD (especially mini-batch SGD) is the standard for training deep neural networks.

 **3. In how many ways dataset augmentation are used in regularization of Deep Learning?**